 Today, everyone is motivated by the waves of successful business startups, and especially younger generations want to be their own boss to gain full of glamour and wealth.
-The coolness of being an entrepreneur is all-time high but the fact is that being an entrepreneur is not for the faint of heart and there are lot of risks associated with entrepreneurship.
+The coolness of being an entrepreneur is all-time high but the fact is that being an entrepreneur is not for the faint of heart and there are lot of risks associated with entrepreneurship journey.

 “To be or not to be”, is the dilemma faced by Shakespearean character faced 400 years ago in “Hamlet”.
 Today, entrepreneurs or corporate people are facing the same dilemma, but of course in different context.

-Well, Entrepreneurship is like exploring the space.
+Well, Entrepreneurship journey is like exploring space.
 It is purely a matter of personal journey.
 If you succeed, it is an unparalleled experienced but if you fail, you end up getting marooned in the universe.

 Below is a go-to checklist of questions to ask yourself before you get into ENTREPRENEURSHIP JOURNEY…!!

 - Are you mentally ready to be an entrepreneur?

 This is very important question as it indicates your readiness for business.
 So, evaluate if business is in your DNA?
 Why do you want to be an entrepreneur?
 Assess yourself first because it does not matter at the end of the day what people say?
 Your opinion matters.

 You might be the smartest and hardworking individual but you will fail statistically.
 A lot of echelon people feel that they handle failure, but most of them have not yet tasted it in life.
 So, it is up to you.

 - Are you willing to change your lifestyle?